Gaza – A Wound in the World…

 The parallels between the history of the island of Ireland, and the history of Palestine and Israel, has led many here to take a side on the Middle East that best matches their own experiences and, frankly, use it as a proxy for our own division.
 A visitor to our shores from the region, upon seeing the serried ranks of Israeli and Palestinian flags in various parts of Belfast, commented that such vicarious conflict amounted to ‘pissing through another man’s penis’.
 Safe to say, we have an keen interest in what is going on over there because of what happened to us over here.

 Many of our regulars will have noticed that here on Slugger, there haven’t been many posts on the unfolding catastrophe in the Middle East, relying on people being able to have their say in the public forum of Open Sunday.
-Partly its because this is a website focused on Irish politics (specifically northern Irish) politics and partly because we haven’t had many submissions on the topic.
+Partly its because this is a website focused on Irish politics (specifically northern Irish politics) and partly because we haven’t had many submissions on the topic.
 The moderator team has removed any post relating to Israel-Palestine in any other discussion as being off-topic, as per existing rules, with the potential to derail and corrupt any other discussion.
 That policy will remain in force.

 But mostly it is because in the face of such misery, the Human urge to turn away is irresistible.
 The cycle of carnage in the Middle East is so absolutely appalling that it takes fortitude to keep looking at it.

-But from time to time, we do have to look at it.
-We are all witnesses after all and so today we will open a thread but the rules will be strictly enforced (if in doubt read our Comments Policy)
+However, from time to time, we do have to look at it.
+We are all witnesses after all and so today we will open a thread but the rules will be strictly enforced (if in doubt read our Comments Policy).

 Putting up a dedicated post on this issue is rolling the dice on whether the discussion that inevitably follows will be nuanced and educational, or a screaming match between those convinced of the unchallengeable morality of their cause.
 (Comments of the later sort are prone to being deleted because they inevitably cross the line into crass generalisations of other people’s positions, and contribute nothing to the ultimate debate).